aedmark/Bonepoke-Fractal/README.md

-# 🍄 BONEAMANITA v0.2.1: The Multiverse Edition
+# 🍄 BONEAMANITA v0.3: The Virtual Cortex

 > _"Feed the soil, poison the weak.
 Logic is the stalk; chaos is the spore."_